cuba-platform/ldap-addon/README.md

 ### Default Rule

-When launching your application for the first time after the component installation, the default rule is automatically created in the system.
+When you launch your application for the first time after component installation, the system automatically creates the default rule.

-It is used if none of other rules were applied, i.e. conditions for applying existing rules were not met.
+It is used if none of other rules were applied, i.e. conditions for applying the existing rules were not met.
+The system always applies the default rule the last.
 That is why it contains the `LAST` value in the *Order* field.

-The default rule can be amended by clicking the *Edit* button.
+You can edit the default rule by clicking the *Edit* button.
 All fields and settings present in *Default Matching Rule Editor* are described in the section below.

 #### Default Matching Rule Editor

 ![Default Rule Editor](img/default-rule-editor.png)

-* *Description* — a short description of the default rule.
+* *Description*: a short description of the default rule.
-* *Terminal rule* — if checked, then rules coming after the current one (according to the rule order) are not applied.
+* *Terminal rule*: if checked, then rules coming after the current one (according to the rule order) are not applied.
-* *Access group* — an access group to be assigned to a user, if the default rule is applied.
+* *Access group*: an access group to be assigned to the user, if the default rule is applied.
-* *Override existing access group* — if checked, then an access group that was previously assigned to a user is removed and the group specified in the *Access group* field is used instead.
+* *Override existing access group*: if checked, then the system removes the previously assigned access group and uses the one specified in the *Access group* field.
-* *Override existing roles* — if checked, then all roles that were previously assigned to a user are removed and the ones specified in the 'Roles' section are used instead.
+* *Override existing roles*: if checked, then the system removes all previously assigned roles and uses the ones specified in the 'Roles' section.

-The *Roles* table allows creating a set of roles, which are assigned to a user, if the default rule is used.
+The *Roles* table allows you to create a set of roles to be assigned to a user, if the default rule is used.

 ### Simple Rule

-Simple rules allow granting access rights (by assigning an access group and roles) to users, if particular conditions are met.
+Simple rules grant access rights (by assigning an access group and roles) to users, if the specified conditions are met.
 To create a simple rule, select the *Create Simple Rule* option from the menu of the *Create Matching Rule* button.

 #### Simple Matching Rule Editor

 ![Simple Rule Editor](img/simple-rule-editor.png)

-*Simple Matching Rule Editor* comprises settings and tables for configuring simple matching rules:
+*Simple Matching Rule Editor* comprises settings and tables to configure simple matching rules:

 1. __General details and settings__.
 The fields are similar to the ones described in [Default Matching Rule Editor](#default-matching-rule-editor).
 2. __Conditions__.
-The section enables to add conditions, which have to be met for successful rule application.
-Clicking the *Create* button opens *Simple Rule Condition Editor*.
+The section enables you to add conditions to be met for successful rule application.
+Click the *Create* button to open *Simple Rule Condition Editor*.

 ![Simple Rule Condition Editor](img/simple-rule-condition-editor.png)

 The editor contains the following fields:

-* *Attribute* — defines an LDAP attribute, which will be checked before applying a current simple rule.
+* *Attribute*: an LDAP attribute to be checked before applying the current simple rule.

- **Note:** Before creating conditions it is required to add them to the existing LDAP Schema (for more details, please refer to [LDAP Schema](#ldap-schema)).
+ **Note:** Before creating conditions it is required to add them to the existing LDAP Schema (for more details, refer to [LDAP Schema](#ldap-schema)).

-* *Attribute Value* — defines a value of the selected attribute.
-The rule will be applied to those user entities, which have the specified value of the selected attribute.
+* *Attribute Value*: a value of the selected attribute.
+The system applies the rule to those user entities having the specified value of the selected attribute.

 3. **Roles**.
-The section is designed to add user roles, which will be assigned to a user in case of successful rule application.
+In this section, you can add user roles to be assigned to the user in case of successful rule application.

 ### Scripting Rule

-Using scripting rules it is possible to specify a Groovy script with a set of conditions to be met to grant a user access rights.
-You can create a new scripting rule by selecting the *Create Scripting Rule* option from the menu of the *Create matching rule* button.
+You can provide a Groovy script with a set of conditions to be met to grant a user access rights.
+To create a new scripting rule, select the *Create Scripting Rule* option from the *Create matching rule* button menu.

 #### Scripting Matching Rule Editor

-*Scripting Matching Rule Editor* comprises a set of general fields (these fields are similar to the ones described in [Default Matching Rule Editor](#default-matching-rule-editor)), a section for specifying and testing Groovy scripts, and a table of roles.
+*Scripting Matching Rule Editor* contains a set of general fields (these fields are similar to the ones described in [Default Matching Rule Editor](#default-matching-rule-editor)), a section for specifying and testing Groovy scripts and a table of roles.

 ![Scripting Matching Rule Editor](img/scripting-matching-rule-editor.png)

-An entered condition is evaluated using LDAP matching rule context.
-Note that the `{ldapContext}` placeholder should be used as an alias of the LDAP matching rule context.
+The component uses the specified condition to evaluate the matching rule context.
+Note that the `{ldapContext}` placeholder has to be used as an alias for the LDAP matching rule context.
 The `{ldapContext}` provides the following fields:

-* *ldapUser* — defines the main LDAP person properties (login, cn, sn, email, memberOf, accessGroups, isDisabled, position, language, ou).
+* *ldapUser*: main LDAP person properties (login, cn, sn, email, memberOf, accessGroups, isDisabled, position, language, ou)
-* *appliedRules* — matching rules, which were previously applied to the context.
+* *appliedRules*: matching rules that were applied to the context
-* *roles* — roles, which were previously assigned to a user.
+* *roles*: previously assigned user roles
-* *group* — a current access group that a user belongs to.
+* *group*: an access group that the user currently belongs to
-* *cubaUser* — a CUBA user, to whom a current matching rule is applied.
+* *cubaUser*: a CUBA user to whom a current matching rule is applied.
-* *isTerminalRuleApply* — signals that a current rule is a terminal one, i.e. once it is used, no other rules can be applied.
+* *isTerminalRuleApply*: if checked, a current rule is a terminal one, i.e. once it is used, no other rules are applied.

 ## Testing LDAP Matching Rules

-After creating all required matching rules, it is possible to test them right from *LDAP Matching Rule* screen.
+After creating all required matching rules, you can test them right from the *LDAP Matching Rule* screen.
 For this purpose, enter a user login in the corresponding field and click *Test Rules*.

-After that, the applied matching rules and roles are displayed in the corresponding tables and, also, the assigned access group is shown in the *Group* field.
-This functionality is useful if it is required to find out whether a rule is applied correctly.
+After that, the applied matching rules, access groups and roles are displayed in the corresponding fields and tables.
+This functionality is useful when you need to check the accuracy of rule application.

 ## LDAP Log

-*LDAP Log* screen can be used to view all activities related to LDAP connection from the application UI, including user authentication checks, rule application, updates of user properties and errors that occur while the component features are used.
+You can use the *LDAP Log* screen to view all activities related to LDAP connection from the application UI.
+This includes user authentication checks, rule application, user entity updates and errors that occur while using the component features.

 ![LDAP Log](img/ldap-log.png)

-In order to view any log entry, just double-click it or select it in the table and click the *View* button.
+In order to view any log entry, just double-click it, or select it in the table and click the *View* button.

-Clicking the *Excel* button enables to download details of the selected rows (or all rows if required) to an `*.XLS` file.
+Clicking the *Excel* button enables you to download details of the selected rows (or all rows if required) to an `*.XLS` file.

 # Scheduled Task Configuration

 Before setting up scheduled tasks, make sure that [application properties](#appendix-a-application-properties) are configured in the `web-app.properties` and `app.properties` files.

-There are several scheduled tasks that can be configured for the LDAP component:
+There are several scheduled tasks that you can configure for the LDAP component:
-* `checkExpiredSessions()` — checks if a new access group or roles were assigned to the current user, or if he/she was activated/deactivated.
+* `checkExpiredSessions()`: checks if a new access group or role was assigned to the current user, or if they were activated/deactivated.
-* `killExpiredSessions()` — kills the current user session, if the user was activated/disabled or a new access group/set of roles was assigned to him/her.
+* `killExpiredSessions()`: terminates the current user session, if the user was activated/deactivated, or a new access group/set of roles was assigned to them.
-* `synchronizeUsersFromLdap()` — synchronizes information about CUBA users in accordance with their state in LDAP.
+* `synchronizeUsersFromLdap()`: synchronizes CUBA user details in accordance with their state in LDAP.

 In order to register scheduled tasks in your application, follow the guidelines below.